cysouw/diathesis/text/c02_case.md

 ### [ NAG ] Nominative + accusative + genitive

 There are also verbs that allow nominative, accusative and genitive, but those verbs often have a possible alternation dropping the genitive, which will be discussed in [@sec:case-accusative-genitive-drop].
-In a few cases, the genitive argument seems to be in the process to be replaced by an accusative (see Sections \ref{case-sec-genitive-accusative-swap} and \ref{case-sec-genitive-accusative-dative-swap}).
+In a few cases, the genitive argument seems to be in the process to be replaced by an accusative (see Sections [@sec:case-genitive-accusative-swap; sec:case-genitive-accusative-dative-swap]).

 ### [ NAA ] Nominative + accusative + accusative